 Both callers and operators have the right to set boundaries about what topics they are comfortable discussing.

 Both callers and operators have the right to end a call when needed.

 Cisgender individuals are welcome to call us if they are looking for assistance from our Family & Friends line on how to best support a trans loved one.
 Please understand that our main hotline is a peer support line for trans and questioning people specifically, and if you are a cisgender person looking for emotional support for yourself we will refer you to another hotline.

 All our callers are important to us!
 If you cannot get through, please keep trying.
 Periods of high call volume may also mean that if you are having a casual conversation, an operator may need to wrap up the call after a while to get to other callers.
 Please know you are welcome to call back any time.

 Trans Lifeline does not tolerate callers contacting the line for sexual gratification or to prank, harass, or verbally abuse operators.
 Any caller who abuses the line in such a manner may be blocked from calling again.
+The same applies to callers making bigoted commentary or looking to debate issues affecting our communities rather than seek support.
 Telephone harassment is a prosecutable offense.